dogweather/forkful/content/en/python/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, is a data serialization format akin to JSON or YAML, but aims for simplicity and readability.
-Programmers use TOML for configuration files because it's easy to write and understand, and it maps neatly onto data structures in programming languages like Python.

 ## How to:
 Before diving in, install the `toml` package with `pip install toml`.
 Let's parse a TOML file: